gandm/language-babel/README.md

   `.languagebabel property` `{"suppressTranspileOnSaveMessages": true|false}`

-* #### Create Transpiled Code
+* #### Suppress Source Path Messages
-  If enabled the transpile phase will output JavaScript code to a `.js` file with the same prefix as the original.
-By using the `path` options below it is possible to transpile to a different target directory.
+  This is set by default so that when a file is saved that is outside the `Babel Source Path` directory no message is generated.
+This is particularly useful when you have mixed ES2015 and ES3-5 environment.
+ES2015 files can be placed inside a `Babel Source Path` where they will be transpiled and other files will not pop up annoying messages when being saved.

-  `.languagebabel property` `{"createTranspiledCode": true|false}`
+  `.languagebabel property` `{"suppressSourcePathMessages": true|false}`

 * #### Create Map
-  A source map can be generated as required.
-The source file name will be used with a new suffix of `.js.map`.
+  If transpiled output is being saved a separate source map can be also be saved.
+The source file name will be used with a new suffix of `.js.map` and sent to a directory specified in `Babel Maps Path`.
 To avoid any possible XSSI issues the map file is prefixed with `)]}`

-  If `.babelrc` files use `sourceMaps: inline` or `sourceMaps both` options then turn this option off.
+  If `.babelrc` files use `sourceMaps: inline` or `sourceMaps both` options then turn this option off as the map data is stored as part of the source file.

   `.languagebabel property` `{"createMap": true|false}`

 * #### Babel Maps Add Url
-  If a source map is created this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated JavaScript file.
+  If a source map is created using the `Create Map` option this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated transpiled JavaScript file.

   `.languagebabel property` `{"babelMapsAddUrl": true|false}`

 * #### Babel Source Path, Babel Transpile Path and Babel Maps Path These a directories based on the project root.
-ATOM now supports more than one project root folder, so these paths are based on each project root folder.
+ATOM supports more than one project root folder, so these paths are relative to each project root folder.

   Only files found under the `project/babelsourcepath` will be candidates for transpilation.
 If multiple project root folders exist then `babelsourcepath` may exist in any or all folders.